Derek Chauvin's trial in death of George Floyd begins with showing jurors video of his final moments - KESQ

 The trial is being held at a heavily fortified Hennepin County courthouse in downtown Minneapolis, surrounded by fencing and law enforcement.
 Due to Covid-19 precautions, plexiglass barriers have been set up inside the courtroom and witnesses and attorneys are required to wear masks when not speaking.

-After opening statements, the prosecution called the first witness in the case: Jena Scurry, a Minneapolis 911 dispatcher who directed officers to the Cup Foods store, the scene of Floyd’s death.
+After opening statements, three witnesses testified for the prosecution about Floyd’s arrest.

+The first witness in the case was Jena Scurry, a Minneapolis 911 dispatcher who directed officers to the Cup Foods store, the scene of Floyd’s death.

 Scurry walked the jury through video, not previously publicly released, shot from a police camera across the street from Cup Foods.
 She was able to watch live video from that feed on the day of Floyd’s death and called a police sergeant to voice her concerns about the arrest.